chanyoonzhu/leetcode-python/index.md

         - eg. 743-Network Delay Time (classic); 505-The Maze II; 787-Cheapest Flights Within K Stops; 407-Trapping Rain Water II (implicit)
     - tree traversal: see "## Tree"
     - construct sequence with topological sort (see "## Topological Sort")
+    - bidrectional dfs
+        - purpose: speeding up bfs
+        - patterns: use two sets to store current nodes visited from beginning and end layers; for each round of bfs, search from the set with fewer nodes
+        - 1345-Jump Game IV

 ## Cache
 - tip: cache previous result to save time